17 Beautiful Picnic Spots in the Blue Mountains

 Have we missed anything?
 Check out these FAQs, and if you don’t find what you need, head over to our Facebook group, we will do our best to answer you.

-Are there any good picnic spots lower Blue Mountains?
+Are there any good picnic spots in the lower Blue Mountains?

-Where are the best secluded picnic spots Blue Mountains?
+Where are the most secluded picnic spots in the Mountains?

 Looking to propose in the mountains?
 Want a calm spot away from the crowds?
 Check out the secret spots we included above, particularly Peckman’s Plateau, Narrow Neck trail and the site near Queen Victoria Sanitorium.